 Another one that I thought impossible, until I found Stroller Strides.
 It’s an outdoor exercise class where you can bring your baby!
 It’s been super hot the past week, but I started going and I instantly felt great.
 No need to worry about a sitter, the babes came with me and I was able to sweat all my worries away!
 Felt so, SO good!

-Not checking emails every minute
+Don't check emails every minute

 Hard, right?
 Especially with our smart phones at our sides most of the day.
 I tend to flag the important emails, delete the junk and then I will set time apart to respond to those that require more detail.
 Oh and learning how to say NO has brought me much happiness!
 Try it!